The governance of Christ’s College is the responsibility of the Board of Governors.

 Ma te ahurei o te rangatahi, ka arahi i o matou mahi.

 In 2015 the Board took external advice about best practice for membership of the Christ’s College Board of Governors and subsequently broadened its process to reflect the diversity of today’s society.
 It also committed to an open process in keeping with modern professional business practice.

 Those on the Board of Governors are referred to as Fellows, apart from the Warden (the Bishop of the Anglican Diocese of Christchurch) who is an ex-officio member.

 College statutes dictate that two of the Fellows are appointed in consultation with the Christ’s College Old Boys’ Association, and two are appointed in consultation with the Christchurch Anglican diocese.
 The chair and deputy chair are appointed for a two-year term, and the Fellows are elected for a four-year term, with the option of completing two further terms.
 Vacancies are advertised.

 The Board is committed to the principles of Health and Safety.

 Long before the advent of the Health and Safety at Work Act 2015, (link to Health and Safety Act) the health, safety and wellbeing of the boys, the boarders, and the staff was always a top priority at Christ’s College.
 Under the Act, the Board is formally responsible for all staff and students on site or on any College experience off site.
 It is required to put in place policies and procedures that protect every boy and staff member, irrespective of circumstances, and it is wholly committed to the obligations of the legislation.
 Staff meet weekly to identify and mitigate any risks in planned College activities.

 For further information about the Board of Governors, please contact:

-PA to the Director of Finance and Operations: Shari Clunne
+EA to the Director of Finance and Operations and Board Secretary: Shari Clunne